What Are My Choices for a Medicare Supplement Insurance Plan in Mississippi?

 What Are the Most Popular Medicare Supplement Insurance Plans in Mississippi?

 See below for an overview of the most popular Medigap plans selected by Mississippi residents.
-As reported by AHIP, among those who purchased a Medigap policy, two-thirds (65.7%) choose Plan F, 20.3% choose Plan G and 6.4% choose Plan N.
+As reported by AHIP, 166,628 Mississippi beneficiaries enrolled in a Medigap policy in 2019.

 Below is the breakdown of the number of Mississippi enrollees by Medigap plan type.